yaravacharanreddy/codespace_react/README.md

 ## Project Setup

 ### Frontend
-- Whenever you want to start the porject use `npm install` command to setup the environment.
+- Whenever you want to start the project use `npm install` command to setup the environment.
 - To run the project use `npm run dev` command.

 ### Backend